-Motion by Ruiter, second by Alsum, to approve the consent agenda.
+Motion by Brandt, second by Thein, to approve the consent agenda but move "Approve Elementary Principal Contract" and "Approve High School Principal Contract" to business items.
 Motion carried by unanimous vote.

 Adoption of Minutes

 Approve payment of bills and financial report.